CTF-Team ssh@uzl

 The CTF team "Superior Security Heroes of the University of Lübeck" or short "ssh@UzL" consists of motivated students who like to deal with concrete problems in the field of IT security.
 The team has given itself the motto "Securing Schleswig-Holstein" and consists of students from all computer science courses.

-The concrete problems from areas such as "Reverse Engineering", "Web/Networks", "Crypto" or "Forensics" are tackled in a playful way in the context of "Capture-the-Flag" competitions, or CTF competitions for short, as a team.
+The concrete issues from areas such as "Reverse Engineering", "Web/Networks", "Crypto" or "Forensics" are tackled playfully in the context of "Capture-the-Flag" competitions, or CTF competitions for short, as a team.
 Competitions in which ssh@UzL has already successfully participated include the 35C3CTF (ranked 115 out of 636, internationally) hosted by the Chaos Computer Club in Leipzig at the end of 2018, as well as the GoogleCTF19Qualifiers (ranked 55 out of 276, internationally) hosted online by Google, and the international X-MAS CTF events X-MAS CTF 2019 (ranked 10 out of 1744), X-MAS CTF 2020 (ranked 27 out of 1064), and X-MAS CTF 2021 (ranked 9 out of 983).
 An overview of all CTFs we have participated in, as well as our current ranking in Germany and the world, is available on CTFtime.